The-Commit-Company/frappe-react-sdk/README.md

 <details><summary>See Explanation (click to expand):</summary>
 <p>

 The `useFrappeGetCallOffline` hook is used for fetching, storing, and syncing data from IndexedDB for the "Get Call" method.
-It takes in five parameters: `method`, `params`, `lastModified`, `databaseName`, and `version`.
-The `method` parameter is the name of the method to call (will be dotted path e.g. "frappe.client.get_list"), the `params` parameter is an optional object that contains the parameters to pass to the `method`, `lastModified` is an optional parameter for the last modified date of the data, `databaseName` is an optional parameter for the name of the database to use, and `version` is an optional parameter for the version of the database to be used.
+It takes in five parameters: `method`, `params` and `lastModified`.
+The `method` parameter is the name of the method to call (will be dotted path e.g. "frappe.client.get_list"), the `params` parameter is an optional object that contains the parameters to pass to the `method`, `lastModified` is an optional parameter for the last modified date of the data.

 The hook returns an object (`SWRResponse`) with the following properties: `data`, `error`, `isLoading` `isValidating`, and `mutate`.
 The type of the data returned by the method is passed as a type parameter `T`.